codergal6502/EpochEditor/README.md

 ### Executing program

 * If you're on an ARM64 Mac, you can download the binary.
-You'll have to allow "Gatekeeper" to launch the application.
+You may need to allow "Gatekeeper" to launch the application or need to dequarantine the application:
    * Execute `xattr -dr com.apple.quarantine path/to/EpochEditor.app`, replacing the sample path to the actual path to your downloaded copy of EpochEditor.
 * Otherwise, the fastest way to get started is:
 ```